TC25/Geospatial_workshop_EE/OEFS/index.md

-# Vegetation Change Analysis: From Local to Global
+# Vegetation and Vegetation Change Analysis: From Local to Global

 In this tutorial, we will walk you through a global to local analysis of vegetation change using Google Earth Engine (GEE).

 ## Introduction

-Understanding vegetation change over time helps in monitoring ecological health, land use planning, and managing natural resources.
-This tutorial will introduce you to the steps required to analyze and visualize vegetation change using satellite data in GEE.
+Understanding vegetation and its change over time helps in monitoring ecological health, land use planning, and managing natural resources.
+This tutorial will introduce you to the steps required to analyze and visualize vegetation and vegetation change using satellite data in GEE.
 A focus will be on exploring how easy it is scale your workflow to perform planetary-scale analysis using the platform.

 ## Local Analysis: Chicago

-This section covers the analysis of vegetation change using the Normalized Difference Vegetation Index (NDVI) in Chicago.
+This section covers the analysis of vegetation using the Normalized Difference Vegetation Index (NDVI) in Chicago.

 ### Loading Data